ReadingAndThinking.com

 The sick female workers began to sue their employers, but the other party refused to admit that these diseases were related to their products.
 Some doctors and researchers also refused to publish the test results of the patients as ordered.
 The causes of the female workers were even deliberately led to the then notorious syphilis.

 In the end, the matter intensified under media publicity and public protests.
-In order to avoid an unfavorable judgment, the company decided to settle out of court.
+To avoid an unfavorable judgment, the company decided to settle out of court.
 The five female workers who sued received a total of US$10,000 in compensation.

 11. Little Women by Louisa May Alcott